Tim Brown, Access Services and Research Librarian

 Ms. Sperka is responsible for the library server, access to the library's electronic resources, helping keep the equipment in the building in good working order, and communicating with Information Technology about the library and its technology requirements.
 She also helps students and faculty with reference questions and research projects.
 She makes fused glass jewelry, loves to cook, likes to go 'junkin' and visiting her grandsons.

-R. Phillip Stone, College and Methodist Archivist
+R. Phillip Stone, College and Methodist Archivist, Interim Director of the Library

 B.A., Wofford College